jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 So that's how we use documentation, how about some tips?

 First, use your normal language, not robot speak.
-Look at emails you are already sending that work, meaning the customer writes back in and says "thanks, now I get it!", and pull out parts of that language for your documentation.
+Look at emails you are already sending that work, and pull out parts of that language for your documentation.

 Also keep it readable in chunks - we don't have any doc pages that are more